 Registration of Negro southern voters has been the chief activity of the Voter Education Project of the Southern Regional Council during the past two years.
 This has been a non-partisan effort, endorsing no candidates or parties.
-Working cooperatively with the principal civil rights groups and many local citizen's groups, it has sought a rapid acceleration of Megro registration throughout the South.
-The results of this concentrated drive are revealed by a simple comparison: Between 1952 and 1962, Negro registration increased from 1,008,614 to only 1,386,654.
-From 1962 to Fall, 1964, it rose to 2,164,200.
+Working cooperatively with the principal civil rights groups and many local citizen's groups, it has sought a rapid acceleration of Negro registration throughout the South.
+The results of this concentrated drive are revealed by a simple comparison: between 1952 and 1962, Negro registration increased from 1,008,614 to only 1,386,654.
+From 1962 to Fall,1964, it rose to 2,164,200.
 These increases were spread over the South.
 But, in three states only relatively small gains were made: Alabama, Louisiana, Mississippi.

-Increases in Negro registration exceeding the normal rate of increase were responsible for Democratic victories in two states: Arkansas and North Carolina.
+Increases in Negro registration exceeding the normal rate of increase were responsible for Democratic victories in two states:

+Arkansas and North Carolina.

 In addition to the effect of the Negro vote on the Presidential election, it was responsible for election of many local and state office holders throughout the South, including some Negroes.
-The latter included two justices of the peace, a member of the school board and a member of the county board of revenue in Macon County, Alabama; a second Negro senator in Georgia, in a district where the majority of voters are white; a member of the state House of Representatives and a county judge in Shelby County, Tennessee.
+The latter included two justices of the peace, a member of the school board and a member of the county board of revenue in Macon County, Alabama; a second Negro senator in Georgia, in a district where the majority of voters are white; a member of the State House of Repreby W.S.
+Senator Alchard Russell, and, to an almost equal extent, W.S.
+Senator Herman Talknadge, was considered probably orugial to desentatives and a county judge in Shelby County, Tennessee.
 It was responsible also for adoption of a constitutional amendment in Arkansas which sets up a permanent voter registration system for the first time, and eliminates the poll tax in all elections, not just federal elections as required by the Twenty-Fourth Amendment.

 These are findings from a study of complete and nearly complete election returns from the eleven states of the South.
-They emphasize, among other things, the importance of the Negro vote and of the race issue in understanding what happened in the South -- an understanding of value to the nation because the Deep South was the only place outside Senator Goldwater's home state where his candidacy was successful.
+They emphasize, among other things, the importance of the Negro vote and of the race issue in understanding what happened in the South --- an understanding of value to the nation because the Deep South was the only place outside Senator Goldwater's home state where his candidacy was successful.

-Despite some attempts at it, there can be little

-persuasive argument that voters of the South did not understand clearly that for the first time in recent history the two candidates for the Presidency of the United States offered a clear-cut, opposed view on the race issue.
-This was accompanied in most southern states this year by the blunt ejection of Negroes from their traditional participation in Republican Party organizations, the "lily-white" conversion of the Party of Lincoln.
-Republican strategy in the South, baldly stated in some quarters, was to compensate for loss of Negro voters with great gains of white There were, indeed, mass defections of previously voters.
-Democratic white voters to the Republican candidate, and -as elsewhere in the nation -- there was almost unanimous support of the Democratic candidate by Negroes.
+Despite some attempts at it, there can be little persuasive argument that voters of the South did not understand clearly that for the first time in recent history the two candidates for the Presidency of the United States offered a clear-cut, opposed view on the race issue.
+This was accompanied in most southern states this year by the blunt ejection of Negroes from their traditional participation in Republican Party organization, the "lily-white" conversion of the Party of Lincoln.
+Republican strategy in the South, baldly stated in some quarters, was to compensate for loss of Negro voters with great gains of white voters.
+There were, indeed, mass defections of previously Democratic white voters to the Republican candidate, and --- as elsewhere in the nation --- there was almost unanimous support of the Democratic candidate by Negroes.